Maya, Mexico

 Provenance: Zomah Charlot, Honolulu, Hawaii

 The carving is worked from a single piece of mottled green jade, following the natural irregular outline of the stone, which comes to a point at the upper edge.
 A face is carved into the lower portion, with a horizontal brow line, eyes, a nose, and a mouth rendered in shallow relief.
-A thin blue green vein crosses the stone horizontally near the center of the face.
+A thin blue green vein crosses the stone horizontally near the center of the face, and the surface retains a smooth polished finish.

 We ship free anywhere in the world, fully insured, packed by hand.